55 post-secondary healthcare students arrive after a little over a 3-hour ride from Edmonton.

 “For a nurse, your scope of practice, you use everything you’ve been taught and more because you are constantly learning more,” says Roberta Salter, RN.

-After skills day, the students enjoyed dinner at a local golf course.
+After the Skills Day, the students enjoyed dinner at a local golf course.

 “I hope that when the time comes that you think about us and that you take a chance on Cold Lake, and you will not be sorry.
 And I thank you so much for coming,” Cathi Garon told the students.